 The walls of the various shrines and leading up to the main tomb building are all made out of weathered dark stone, giving them a rather worn an ancient look, painting how most of these structures standing against time against the hard and hot Vietnamese weather.

 Close to the top of the outdoor staircases leads you straight up to the Khai Thanh Palace.
 The Palace is the actual Mausoleum grounds where Khải Định body is laid to rest.
 The interior of the Tomb feature a blend of Western and Eastern architectures with several intricately designed glass and porcelain art decorations on the walls.
 Large lanterns lights hang from the high ceilings, with the ceilings of the palace itself is decorated with nine intricate dragons.

-Before his 1925 death, Khải Định visited France, where he was likely influenced by the European architectural styles there.
+Moreover, before his 1925 death, Khải Định visited France.
+Here, where he was likely influenced by the European architectural styles there.
 This imported French style is largely translated and evidenced by stark European design architecture which did not feel out of place in his Oriental mausoleum.

 View more photos of Khai Dinh King Tomb.